Metabolic window: Anabolism vs. Catabolism

+Catabolism is able to occur no matter the food, whether it's high or low in nutrition.
+After strength training, your body is anabolic, yet anabolism only performs well when the body is receiving necessary nutrients like vegetables, fruits, and protein-rich foods, especially lean meats.
+The effects of providing a foundation of high quality building blocks in the body allow it to heal, repair, and grow.

-Fasted Exercise
+Fasted exercise

-The evidence for replenishing depleted energy levels only relates when they are completely gone at the beginning of training, such as during fasted exercise.
-This is where large amounts of the day go by without any eating to spike and deplete energy levels to trick the body, followed by a training session (with low levels of nutritional energy) to force the body to be uncomfortable.
-Following this, the body is at an abnormally low level of various nutrients (such as carbohydrates and proteins), which are then put back into the body to force an even higher adaptation in the body.
+The evidence for replenishing depleted energy levels only applies when they are completely diminished at the beginning of training, such as during fasted exercise.
+During fasted exercise, an individual goes through long periods of the day without eating, which causes the body's energy levels to go through cycles of spiking and exhaustion.
+When you follow this period with a training session, it propels the body into an uncomfortable state.
+When the body has abnormally low levels of various nutrients (such as carbohydrates and proteins), and are then replenished, it forces an even higher adaptation in the body.
 During fasted exercise, an increase in muscle protein breakdown causes the pre-exercise negative amino acid level to continue in the post exercise period despite increases in muscle protein synthesis.
-This is why it would make sense to provide immediate nutritional replenishment after exercise as there was already such a low level before training started.
-This would turn the catabolic state of the body into an anabolic one and therefore, promote the metabolic window as desirable.
-This means more or less that the body is so used to receiving food that when you starve yourself, the body does not know what to do, so it enters a panic mode where you push yourself through a depleted state, and then finally feed yourself and the body absorbs even more of the nutrients and only takes the ones needed.
+This is why it would make sense to provide immediate nutritional replenishment after exercise as there were already such low levels before training started.
+This would turn the catabolic state of the body into an anabolic one and therefore, promote the metabolic window as desired.
+More or less, the body is so used to receiving food that when you starve yourself it does not know what to do, causing it to enter a state of panic.
+When you push through this depleted state, and then finally nourish the body again, it absorbs even more of the nutrients and pulls out only the essential elements.
 An example of this diet would be Intermittent Fasting.

 Glycogen

-Glycogen is one of the primary replenishments after exercise.
-Glycogen is considered essential to training at levels needed for muscle hypertrophy, responsible for as much as 80% of ATP production during workouts.
-Due to such involvement of glycogen in the body during training, it is suggested that we replenish these levels after training.
-Glycogen comes in the form of carbohydrates such as potatoes, rice, bread and pasta.
-This can also be taken care of with a post training drink such as a recovery shake.
-These glycogen stores do recover over time though because they are already high enough after training to not cause any serious effect on the bodies production if following a regular eating plan (3-4 meals a day).

-Some theorists believe the metabolic window begins to close within minutes of the end of a workout.
-They claim the same nutrients taken two hours later result in significantly reduced protein synthesis and muscle glycogen storage.